-In 2019, Kevin Bennardo, clinical professor of law, authored an article called “The Location of Holographic Wills” that was published in the North Carolina Law Review.
-Fast forward to the summer of 2021, Bennardo submitted a proposal to the North Carolina Statutes Commission that resulted in the North Carolina General Assembly amending the state’s holographic wills statute in a way that makes it easier for North Carolinians to create holographic wills.
+In 2019, Kevin Bennardo, clinical professor of law, authored “The Location of Holographic Wills,” published in the North Carolina Law Review.
+Bennardo then submitted a proposal to the North Carolina Statutes Commission to amend the state’s holographic wills statute in a way that makes it easier for North Carolinians to create holographic wills.
+Fast forward to the summer of 2021, the North Carolina General Assembly signed that proposal into law.

 Meanwhile, other states continued to permit holographic wills without imposing any location requirement.
 The only other state to have a location requirement, Tennessee, did away with its location requirement in 1941.
 Since then, North Carolina has been the only state to require holographic wills to be stored in certain locations to be effective.